 What are the benefits of surgery?

 Your bones should heal in a good position.
-If the bones heal in an incorrect position, you are more likely to get problems with your ankle in the future.
+If the bones heal in an incorrect position, you are more likely to get stiffness and arthritis in the future.

 Are there any alternatives to surgery?

-If your ankle bones are in a good position, it may be possible to treat the fracture using a plaster cast.
+If your ankle bones are in a good position, it may be possible to treat the fracture using a cast or a walker boot.